Multisystemic Therapy (MST) for adolescents involved in the justice system

 Strategies with this rating are most likely to make a difference.
 These strategies have been tested in many robust studies with consistently positive results.

-Multisystemic Therapy (MST) is an intensive, family- and community-based intervention for serious juvenile offenders in which two to four therapists meet youth offenders and their families weekly at home or school for three to five months.
+Multisystemic Therapy (MST) is an intensive, family- and community-based intervention for adolescents who have committed serious offenses in which two to four therapists meet youth and their families weekly at home or at school for three to five months.
 The intervention focuses on individual, family, peer, school, and community risk factors that contribute to juvenile antisocial behaviors.
 MST requires concrete, measurable effort from both youth and families, and builds on strengths in youths’ lives while altering problematic interactions with family and peers1, 2.
 Adaptations of MST have been applied to child health and psychiatric problems, youth substance abuse, problem sexual behavior, and child abuse and neglect3.

 What could this strategy improve?